zaid-sinpie/zaid-sinpie/README.md

 - 👋 Hi, I’m @zaid-sinpie
-- 👀 I’m interested in Frontend Dvelopment, UI/UX, IOT & character Illustration.
+- 👀 I’m interested in Frontend Dvelopment, UI/UX.
 - 💞️ I’m looking to collaborate on Frontend development & UI/UX designing.
+- 🌟 Apart from Frontend Development, I'm a Charactor Illustrator and have good knowledge in IOT as well.
 - 📫 How to reach me zaidmasuldar@gmail.com.
 - ✨ My Portfolio - https://zaid-sinpie-portfolio.netlify.app/
 <!---